bbauska/ibm-intermediate-web-dev/README.md

 development of a campaign.
 This step is used to establish specific and measurable campaign goals.
 Here are some of the key metrics.

-Organic Traffic: One of the best indicators of an SEO campaign\'s effectiveness is the amount of organic traffic it generates for a website.
+Organic Traffic: One of the best indicators of an SEO campaign&apos;s effectiveness is the amount of organic traffic it generates for a website.